 To organize these sessions, head to our Practice Room, where you can connect with a diverse community of fellow candidates who are all available for case interview practice, and visit our Case Library, which includes 100+ downloadable cases that you can use for your practice sessions.

 In addition to practicing live with other candidates, it’s important to become familiar with the dimensions that are assessed in consulting interviews, and to learn the techniques required to perform well in them.
-Our Interview Prep Course includes video lectures and sample interviews that cover every aspect of the case interview, and interactive drills for practicing them.
+The Case Interview Prep Course, included in our Consulting Interview Prep Toolkit, includes video classes and sample interviews that cover every aspect of the case interview.

 Meanwhile, our team of coaches – which includes former consultants and interviewers with McKinsey BCG and Bain – is available to deliver case and fit interview coaching to put your preparation to the test and provide you with personal feedback and practical advice.